We are back with another article about the best commanders within a three color combination. Today we’ll take a look at the best Mardu Commanders.

 This pairing is fantastic.
 I am a sucker for partner cards that compliment each other perfectly.
 I am even more of a sucker for cards which ability is not hard to attain.
 Silvar’s purpose is to be the attacking threat.
 It has menace, and it’s a 4/2.
 It also gains +1/+1 and is indestructible whenever you sacrifice a Human.

-And Trynn is there to solely generate tokens to feed Silvar with.
+Trynn, on the other hand, is there to solely generate tokens to feed Silvar with.
 I believe that the biggest drawback to make this combo work is their combined mana cost.

 #6 Extus, Oriq Overlord // Awaken the Blood